-Home remedies may help alleviate some migraine symptoms, while lifestyle changes can prevent onset.
+Home remedies may help alleviate some migraine symptoms, while lifestyle changes can help prevent onset.

-- Take a nap when symptoms first appear.
+- taking a nap when symptoms first appear

-- Lie down in a quiet, cool, dark room.
+- lying down in a quiet, cool, dark room

-- Place a cool compress or ice pack on the forehead or back of the neck.
+- placing a cool compress or ice pack on the forehead or back of the neck

 Lifestyle changes that may help prevent migraine episodes include:

 - practicing stress reduction techniques, including yoga, deep breathing exercises, and progressive muscle relaxation exercises